siriusb-nox/ONT-workshop-Oct-2023/B_NanoPlot.md

 ## B. DATA QUALITY ANALYSIS WITH `NanoPlot`
 NanoPlot is a program designed to produce graphs and summaries of sequencing experiment results produced by ONT.
 The program uses as input a series of fastq files (using the `--fastq` option), or a text file produced by ONT (by default called "sequencing_summary.txt").
 By parsing fastq files directly, you can produce graphs with more detailed information.

+>[!IMPORTANT]
-In this tutorial, we will work with the text file `sequencing_summary_FAT98192_deec7cb2_ec30cd82.txt.gz`.
+>In this tutorial, we will work with the text file `sequencing_summary_FAT98192_deec7cb2_ec30cd82.txt.gz`.
+This file needs to be downloaded from a google drive [link](https://drive.google.com/file/d/1U84xGJeCE_yEqCEfwTMjcah-xH-MBCIr/view?usp=sharing) and needs to be stored in the `NanoPlot` folder in your local directory.

 ```bash
 NanoPlot --summary sequencing_summary.txt --loglength --o summary-plots-log-transformed